modr00cka/CoPHE/README.md

 # CoPHE

-Count-preserving hierarchical evaluatino and set-based hierarchical evaluation methods for hierarchical label spaces.
+Count-preserving hierarchical evaluation and set-based hierarchical evaluation methods for hierarchical label spaces.
 Currently implemented only for the label space of the ICD-9 ontology of diseases and procedures.

 ## Requirements